Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Risk factorJustification

-Previous physical violencePrevious physical violence is the best predictor for future violence
+Previous physical violencePrevious physical violence is the best predictor for future violence.

 Coercive controlCoercive control is a pattern of behaviour that intimidates and frightens the victim.